41li5/TestPortalHack/README.md

 # TestPortal_Rand
-Chrome plugin for checking and writting answers
+Chrome plugin for checking and writing answers.
-This plugin is only for educational purpos.The author of this plugin is not responsible for damage cause or bad school grades :)
+This plugin is only for educational purpose.
+The author of this plugin is not responsible for damage caused or bad school grades :)